webpack/changelog-v5/README.md

 (since alpha.24)

+Using `eval()` will bail-out this optimization for a module, because evaled code could reference any symbol in scope.

+(since beta.10)

 ## CommonJs Tree Shaking

 webpack used to opt-out from used exports analysing for CommonJs exports and `require()` calls.